sewaneedata/broadband/README.md

 - type the following command: git clone https://github.com/sewaneedata/broadband

 - Install R and Rstudio in your machine
-- In rstudio, using open file, go to the broadband folder, broadband_app and open app.R file
+- In rstudio, using open file, open app.R file
 - Click run all and you should see the app